pyepics/pyepics/doc/ca.rst

 .. data:: AUTOMONITOR_MAXLENGTH

-   sets the default array length (ie, how many elements an array has) above which automatic conversion to numpy arrays *and* automatica monitoring for PV variables is suppressed.
+   sets the default array length (ie, how many elements an array has) above which automatic conversion to numpy arrays *and* automatic monitoring for PV variables is suppressed.
 The default value is 16384.
 To be
    clear: waveforms with fewer elements than this value will be automatically monitored changes, and will be converted to numpy arrays